buildbot/buildbot/master/docs/manual/cfg-builders.rst

     This function can optionally return a Deferred which should fire with the same results.

 ``canStartBuild``
-    If provided, this is a function that can veto whether a particular buildslave should be used for a given build request.
+    If provided, this is a function that can veto whether a particular worker should be used for a given build request.
     The function is passed three arguments: the :class:`Builder`, a :class:`Worker`, and a :class:`BuildRequest`.
     The function should return ``True`` if the combination is acceptable, or ``False`` otherwise.
     This function can optionally return a Deferred which should fire with the same results.